Schlumberger posts third straight quarterly loss as oil rout hits services demand

 Oct 16 (Reuters) - Top oilfield services provider Schlumberger NV SLB.N on Friday posted its third straight quarterly loss as this year's prolonged slump in oil prices due to the COVID-19 pandemic compelled its major energy customers to shun drilling.

+Last month, Schlumberger agreed to sell its North American shale fracking business as Chief Executive Officer Olivier Le Peuch bets on asset sales, salary cuts, and job reductions to weather the stubbornly low oil prices.

+The company recorded charges of $310 million in the third quarter, adding to the over $12 billion it took in the previous two quarters.

-The company reported a net loss of $82 million, or 6 cents per share, for the third quarter ended Sept.
-30.
+Schlumberger reported a net loss of $82 million, or 6 cents per share, for the third quarter ended Sept.
+30. Excluding charges and credits, it earned 16 cents per share in the quarter, helped by aggressive cost cuts.

 (Reporting by Shariq Khan in Bengaluru; Editing by Sriraj Kalluvila)